-The COVID-19 pandemic has spotlighted local action's critical role in pandemic preparedness, readiness, and response.
+The COVID-19 pandemic has spotlighted local action's critical role in epidemic preparedness, readiness, and response.
 Notably, the ability to act fast, engage communities, adapt to local needs and realities, and maintain unfettered access to the most vulnerable has become a litmus test on the humanitarian sector's ability to meet its Grand Bargain commitments.

 Now is a seminal moment for examining the characteristics of being fit-for-purpose in the context of increasingly frequent, protracted and complex humanitarian emergencies.
-A critical window of opportunity opens itself to build an evidence base for amplifying the commitments to the localisation agenda.
+A critical window of opportunity opens itself to build an evidence base for amplifying the commitments to the localization agenda.
 We must ensure that empowered and engaged communities are at the forefront of preparing for and responding to public health emergencies.

-No other organisation is as well-situated as the International Federation of Red Cross and Red Crescent Societies (IFRC) to make the case on the global and national level for the comparative advantage of National Societies as a locus of preparedness, readiness, anticipatory and early action and response efforts.
-The 1918 Influenza pandemic, estimated to have killed 50 million people, is one of the main reasons why the IFRC first came into existence.
-The resolution "Time to act: Tackling epidemics and pandemics together", adopted at the 33rd International Conference of the Red Cross and Red Crescent in December 2019, recognises the auxiliary role of National Societies in epidemic risk management.
+The IFRC network is ideally positioned to contribute to preparedness, readiness, anticipatory and early action and response efforts at the local, national and global levels.
+The IFRC was created in the aftermath of the 1918 Influenza pandemic, estimated to have killed 50 million people and has been involved in epidemic prevention and control ever since.
+The resolution "Time to act: Tackling epidemics and pandemics together", adopted at the 33rd International Conference of the Red Cross and Red Crescent in December 2019, recognizes the auxiliary role of National Societies in epidemic risk management.
 Central to this is how the IFRC and its member National Societies can strengthen community systems to better prepare for and respond collectively to future crises.

 Epidemics are often symptoms of underlying weaknesses in the health system, water and sanitation infrastructure, and poverty and inequity.
 They can impact the stability and economy of affected communities and create long-lasting deficits in health services' capacity, and barriers to accessing health services.
-Recent outbreaks of Ebola across the African continent is just one example of the epidemics experienced so far in the 21st century that have had catastrophic impacts.
+Recent outbreaks of Ebola across the African continent are just one example of the epidemics experienced so far in the 21st century that have had catastrophic impacts.
 Others are the outbreaks of Middle East respiratory syndrome (MERS) in Saudi Arabia and the Republic of Korea and the pandemics of H1N1 and H5N1 influenza and severe acute respiratory syndrome (SARS).
-In addition to these emerging threats, we see regional outbreaks of yellow fever, the ongoing cholera pandemic, continued polio transmission despite global eradication efforts, and significant increases in dengue and measles incidence.
+In addition to these emerging threats, we see regional outbreaks of vellow fever, the ongoing cholera epidemics, continued polio transmission despite global eradication efforts, and significant increases in dengue and measles incidence.
 These all serve as a stark reminder of the threat to humanity posed by old and emerging infectious diseases.
 Habitat destruction, climate change, and the increasing interface between human and animal populations are critical drivers of the risk of emergence and re-emergence of diseases with epidemic potential.
-With over 75 per cent of new infectious diseases in humans originating in domestic animals and wildlife, it is fundamental to strengthen coordination utilising the One Health approach and improve the monitoring of ecosystem/animal/human health, including the community level where detection and preventative measures take place.
+With over 75 per cent of new infectious diseases in humans originating in domestic animals and wildlife, it is fundamental to strengthen coordination utilising the One Health approach and improve the monitoring of ecosystem/animal/human health, including at the community level where detection and preventative measures take place.

 Community members are the first to know when an unusual health event has occurred in their community.
-Therefore, enabling, empowering and equipping local action: community structures, mechanisms, processes to recognise and respond to public health threats in their midst is essential.
+Therefore, enabling, empowering and equipping local action: community structures, mechanisms, processes to recognize and respond to public health threats in their midst is essential.